Aggregate Online Workshop and Publication Platform

 Pamela Karimi is assistant professor of art history at University of Massachusetts Dartmouth.
 Her research on the art, architecture, and visual culture of the modern Middle East has appeared in Persica, Perspecta, the International Journal of Middle Eastern Studies, Art Journal, Thresholds, Bidoun, the Arab Studies Journal, CAA Reviews, and the Encyclopedia of Women and Islamic Cultures.
 Karimi is completing Domesticity and Consumer Culture in Iran: Interior Revolutions of the Modern Era (under contract with Routledge).
 She is editor of H-AMCA, the online network of the Association of Modern and Contemporary Art of the Arab World, Iran, and Turkey.

 Jonathan Massey is an architect and historian with degrees from the University of California, Los Angeles and Princeton plus practice and teaching experience in Los Angeles and New York.
-He is associate professor and Meredith Professor of Teaching Excellence at Syracuse University, where he has chaired the Bachelor of Architecture Program and the University Senate.
+Formerly the Laura J. and L. Douglas Meredith Professor of Teaching Excellence at Syracuse University, where he chaired the Bachelor of Architecture Program and the University Senate, Massey is now Director of the architecture division at the California College of the Arts.
 His research, published in many journals and in Crystal and Arabesque: Claude Bragdon, Ornament, and Modern Architecture (2009), examines the ways architecture mediates power by giving form to civil society, shaping social relationships, and regulating consumption.
 Projects include the Transdisciplinary Media Studio and Marcel Breuer and Postwar America, curated with Barry Bergdoll and Syracuse students.

 John J. May is assistant professor in the Daniels Faculty of Architecture, Landscape, and Design at University of Toronto, as well as founding partner in FirstOffice, a Los Angeles–based design practice.
 He has also taught at the University of California, Los Angeles, where he was a UC Chancellor's Fellow and an associate researcher at the Institute of the Environment.
 May was named a 2010–11 Emerging Disciplines scholar by the Rice University Humanities Research Center, for "work that is shaping important new fields of inquiry."
 He holds an MArch with distinction from Harvard University and a PhD in geography from UCLA.